radiantearth/stac-spec/item-spec/common-metadata.md

 **mission** is the name of the mission or campaign for collecting data.
 This could be a discrete set of data collections over a period of time (such as collecting drone imagery), or could be a set of tasks of related tasks from a satellite data collection.

+**gsd** is the nominal Ground Sample Distance for the data, as measured in meters on the ground.
+There are many definitions of GSD.
+The value of this attribute should be related to the spatial resolution at the sensor, rather than the pixel size of images after orthorectification, pansharpening, or scaling.
+The GSD of a sensor can vary depending on off-nadir and wavelength, so it is at the discretion of the implementer to decide which value most accurately represents the GSD.
+For example, Landsat8 optical and short-wave IR bands are all 30 meters, but the panchromatic band is 15 meters.
+The `gsd` should be 30 meters in this case because that is nominal spatial resolution at the sensor.
+The Planet PlanetScope Ortho Tile Product has an `gsd` of 3.7 (or 4 if rounding), even though the pixel size of the images is 3.125.
+For example, one might choose for WorldView-2 the
+Multispectral 20° off-nadir value of 2.07 and for WorldView-3 the Multispectral 20° off-nadir value of 1.38.

 ## Metadata